 In addition, our NOL and NCL carryovers may be limited by Sections 382 and 383 of the Code if we undergo an "ownership change."
 Generally, an "ownership change" occurs if certain persons or groups increase their aggregate ownership in our company by more than 50 percentage points looking back over the relevant testing period.
 If an ownership change occurs, our ability to use our NOLs and NCLs to reduce our taxable income in a future year would be limited to a Section 382 limitation equal to the fair market value of our stock immediately prior to the ownership change multiplied by the long-term tax-exempt interest rate in effect for the month of the ownership change.
 In the event of an ownership change, NOLs and NCLs that exceed the Section 382 limitation in any year will continue to be allowed as carryforwards for the remainder of the carryforward period and such losses can be used to offset taxable income for years within the carryforward period subject to the Section 382 limitation in each year.
 However, if the carryforward period for any NOL or NCL were to expire before that loss had been fully utilized, the unused portion of that loss would be lost.
-The carryforward period for NOLs is 20 years from the year in which the losses giving rise to the NOLs were incurred, and the carryforward period for NCL is five years from the year in which the losses giving rise to the NCL were incurred.
+The carryforward period for NOLs incurred through 2017 is 20 years from the year in which the losses giving rise to the NOLs were incurred, and the carryforward period for NCL is five years from the year in which the losses giving rise to the NCL were incurred.
 Our use of new NOLs or NCLs arising after the date of an ownership change would not be affected by the Section 382 limitation (unless there were another ownership change after those new losses arose).

 Based on our knowledge of our stock ownership, we do not believe that an ownership change has occurred since our losses were generated.
-Accordingly, we believe that at the current time there is no annual limitation imposed on our use of our NOLs and NCLs to reduce future taxable income.
+Accordingly, we believe that at the current time there is no limitation imposed by the application of Section 382 on our use of NOLs or NCLs.
+However, for post-2017 losses, the Jobs and Tax Cuts Act of 2017 modified the general rule such that an NOL carryover can only offset 80 percent of taxable income in the year it is utilized, so our post-2017 NOLs are limited by this tax law change.
+The rules for pre-2017 NOLs remain unchanged, and are 100% available to offset taxable income.
+In addition, post-2017 NOLs can now be carried forward indefinitely instead of being limited to 20 years for pre-2017 NOLs.
 The determination of whether an ownership change has occurred or will occur is complicated and depends on changes in percentage stock ownership among stockholders.
 We adopted the Rights Plan described above in order to discourage or prevent an ownership change.
 However, there can be no assurance that the Rights Plan will prevent an ownership change.
 In addition, we have not obtained, and currently do not plan to obtain, a ruling from the Internal Revenue Service, or IRS, regarding our conclusion as to whether our losses are subject to any such limitations.
 Furthermore, we may decide in the future that it is necessary or in our interest to take certain actions that could result in an ownership change.
 Therefore, no assurance can be provided as to whether an ownership change has occurred or will occur in the future.